LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 ### Message Recovery from the Sidechain Account Outbox

 This mechanism allows to recover any CCM pending in the sidechain outbox.
 That is, those CCMs that have not been included in the receiving sidechain yet.
 Specifically, this includes all the CCMs whose indices (the position of these CCMs in the sidechain outbox tree) are larger than the index of the last message that the receiving sidechain reported to have included in its inbox on the mainchain.
-This recovery mechanism requires these conditions to work:
+This recovery mechanism requires these conditions to work as follows:

 * The pending CCMs to be recovered have to be available to the sender of the recovery command.
 * The indices of the pending CCMs to be recovered have to be larger than the value of the `partnerChainInboxSize` property of the interoperability account of the sidechain.
 This implies that these CCMs are still pending or that their processing has not been certified to the mainchain.